 Conclusion: Clinical decision pathways, such as the HEART Score, Marburg Heart Score, INTERCHEST, and HE-MACS are tools designed to risk stratify the likelihood of cardiac ischemia as the cause of chest pain.3 The implementation of CDPs resulted in improved medical decision making and patient outcome.
 Furthermore, research concluded that CDPs resulted in reduced hospital admissions, emergency department transfers, and decrease economic burden on patients and healthcare system.

 Fiorini S. Implementing Clinical Decision Pathways (CDPs) for Outpatient Evaluation of Chest Pain.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.